tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 invoked by the virtual sequencer—will be intermixed and executed in an arbitrary order by the driver.
-This is the default behavior, so there is no need to do anything to achieve this. b) Disable the subsequencers—Using the uvm_config_db::set routines, the default_se-
+This is the default behavior, so there is no need to do anything to achieve this. b) Disable the subsequencers—Using the UVMConfigDb::set routines, the default_se-

 quence property of the subsequencers is set to null, disabling their default behavior.
 The following code snippet disables the default